thomasmarsh/python-turtle/turtle.md

 Notice how much easier it is to change constants like `width`, `height`, and the `step`.
 Logic is also broken down into smaller and easier to comprehend units.

-If we need to change any thing, or if something is broken, performing these steps will make it easier to think through what needs to change and how to do it.
+If we need to change anything, or if something is broken, performing these steps will make it easier to think through what needs to change and how to do it.
 Instead of thinking about dozens of global variables and imperative statements, we can now think in terms of overall structure and engage our architectural sense.

 **Python Exercises:**
 * Modify `squares2.py` to use different values for height, width, and step.
 Make the same change to the original (pre-refactor) `squares.py`.
 Did you find it more difficult?